AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 A good check to see if some objects should be grouped together as an aggregate is that objects within that group change together when some business operation is applied.
 For example if the value of a line item changes, and the purchase order entity can no longer be automatically approved.

-An aggregate doesn't need to be explicitly modelled in software, it can be implicit by what the aggregate root references.
+An aggregate doesn't need to be explicitly modeled in software, it can be implicit by what the aggregate root references.

 ### Aggregate Root